 How Addiction took my Life on a Detour

 Growing up on a Central Alberta dairy farm I never imagined that my life would take the detour that it did and that I would end up living on a beautiful Caribbean island.
-This is my my journey from cold and snowy Canada to the Dominican Republic; from dairy farmer to starting an addiction treatment facility in another country.
+This is my my journey and testimonial or testimony from cold and snowy Canada to the Dominican Republic; from dairy farmer to starting an addiction treatment facility in another country.

 I had a normal childhood, Mom and Dad were dairy farmers and always around.
 My brother and 2 sisters were my closest friends growing up as we didn’t have neighbours close enough to play with.
 School, sports and anything I set my mind to were easily accomplished, it felt like the sky was the limit.
 In 2000 at the age of 22 and after a couple years of post-secondary education in the field of business I decided to marry my high school sweet heart and come home to the family dairy farm.